Ensemble Kalman Inversion for Geothermal Reservoir Modelling: Results

 \subsection{Vertical Slice Model}

 We run EKI on the vertical slice model using an ensemble of $\NumEns=100$ particles.
 The algorithm converges after $7$ iterations, and approximately $96$ percent of the simulations are successful.

 Figure \ref{fig:mean_eki_slice} shows the permeability structure of the true system, and the EKI estimate of the posterior mean (the prior mean is also shown for comparison).
-The EKI estimate shows a high degree of similarity to the true permeability structure; the bottom boundary of the clay cap is well recovered, as is the permeability within each subdomain.
+We note that our estimate of the posterior mean is obtained by first computing the ensemble mean of the axillary, untransformed parameters, $\bParamAux$, then applying the mapping $\Parametrisation$ (as discussed in Section \ref{sec:constraints}) to obtain the corresponding permeability structure.
+The EKI estimate of the posterior mean shows a high degree of similarity to the true permeability structure; the bottom boundary of the clay cap is well recovered, as is the permeability within each subdomain.
 There are, of course, differences between the truth and the reconstructions; notably, the region of low permeability at the base of the true system is almost completely absent in the conditional mean generated using EKI.
 It is reassuring, however, to see that this region is present in some of the particles of the final ensemble.
 A sample of these is shown in Figure \ref{fig:particles_post_slice}.
 As expected, these show a far greater degree of similarity to the truth, and to one another, than the draws from the prior (see Fig.\ \ref{fig:particles_pri_2d}).

 Figure \ref{fig:stds_slice} shows the standard deviations of the log-permeability of each cell in the model mesh, for the prior ensemble and the approximate posterior generated using EKI.
 The particles from the EKI posterior show significantly less variability than those sampled from the prior.
 The greatest uncertainty is in the permeability of the region surrounding the bottom boundary of the clay cap.
 This is to be expected; the permeability of the rock on either side of this boundary tends to be very different, so even a small degree of uncertainty in the location of the boundary will result in large uncertainties in the permeability structure of this region.